-Told from five different perspectives—including Susan’s husband Randy, her brilliant but high-strung young daughter Willa, and Robert’s long estranged mother Leotie—Out of Esau is a visceral look at the dynamics of an abusive marriage, a nuanced portrait of faith and its loss, and a sweeping story of redemption, all set against a small-town backdrop of economic and social desperation.
+Told from five different perspectives—including Susan’s husband, Randy, her brilliant but high-strung young daughter, Willa, and Robert’s long-estranged mother, Leotie—Out of Esau is a visceral look at the dynamics of an abusive marriage, a nuanced portrait of faith and its loss, and a sweeping story of redemption.